houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 const multiply = N => M => F => V => N(M(F))(V);
 ```

-As we previously did to test our definitions, we use `trackerFunc` and the variable `trackerFuncCallCount` to count the number of times that `trackerFunc` is called.
+As we previously did, we use `trackerFunc` and the variable `trackerFuncCallCount` to count the number of times that `trackerFunc` is called.

 ### 5.1 Addition.